How to Apply for a Credit Card in Australia: Step-by-Step

 How long does approval take?

-It can range from minutes to around 10 business days, depending on verification requirements and the lender’s process⁴¹.
+Approval times can range from near-instant decisions to several business days, depending on the lender and the verification checks required.

 Does applying affect my credit score?